deeptestai/genai_tigs/README.md

 Replace mnist with other datasets such as svhn, cifar10, imagenet

 ### 3. Stable Diffusion Setup and Script Execution
+#### How to Fine tune Stable Diffusion?
 Fine-tune stable diffusion using the khoya-ss platform on four different datasets.
-For a detailed description, please [click here](URL).
+For a detailed description, please [click here](https://github.com/Maryammaryam877/genai_tigs/blob/main/documentation/fine-tune%20stable%20diffusion.md).
+#### Download SD weights
 Download the fine-tuned model weights from [this link](URL).

+#### configuration to excute Sd_tig

 To run the test generator for Stable diffusion.
 You are required to install the following setup steps:
 ### Create a Virtual Environment and install packages to run the SD-based generator script